-Our relationship with our existing investors, who will own 71.5% of our Class A common stock, 100% of our Class B common stock and a 84.3% economic interest in QL Holdings LLC, following the completion of the offering reorganization and this offering (assuming an offering price of \$19 per share of Class A common stock, which is the midpoint of the price range set forth on the cover of this prospectus, and no exercise of the over-allotment option by the underwriters), could create conflicts of interest among our investors, or between our investors and us, in a number of areas relating to our past and ongoing relationships.
+Our relationship with our existing investors, who will own % of our Class A common stock, % of our Class B common stock and a % economic interest in QuoteLab, LLC, following the completion of the offering reorganization and this offering, could create conflicts of interest among our investors, or between our investors and us, in a number of areas relating to our past and ongoing relationships.
 In addition, our existing investors may have different tax positions from us which could influence their decisions regarding whether and when to dispose of assets, whether and when to incur new or refinance existing indebtedness, especially in light of the existence of the tax receivables agreement, and whether and when we should terminate the tax receivables agreement and accelerate our obligations thereunder.
 In addition, the structuring of future transactions may take into consideration these existing investors' tax or other considerations even where no similar benefit would accrue to us.
 Except as set forth in the tax receivables agreement and the stockholders' agreement that we intend to enter into with our existing investors there are no formal dispute resolution procedures in place to resolve conflicts between us and our existing investors or among our existing investors.
 We may not be able to resolve any potential conflicts between us and an existing investor and, even if we do, the resolution may be less favorable to us than if we were negotiating with an unaffiliated party.

 This concentration of ownership and voting power may also delay, defer or even prevent an acquisition by a third party or other change of control of our company which could deprive you of an opportunity to receive a premium for your shares of Class A common stock and may make some transactions more difficult or impossible without the support of such existing investors, even if such events are in the best interests of minority stockholders.
-Furthermore, this concentration of voting power may have a negative impact on the price of our Class A common stock
+Furthermore, this concentration of voting power may have a negative impact on the price of our Class A common stock.

 Pursuant to the stockholders' agreement that we expect to enter into with White Mountains, Insignia, and the Founders, certain of our actions will generally require prior written consent of a majority in interest of White Mountains, Insignia, and the Founders, for so long as such stockholders continue to own at least a majority of the issued and outstanding shares of common stock.
-Each of White Mountains, Insignia, and the Founders will also be entitled to nominate one or two directors to the Board of Directors for so long as such stockholder owns at least 12.5%, in the case of two directors, or less than 12.5% but at least 5%, in the case of our issued and outstanding shares of common stock as of the closing of this offering.
+Each of White Mountains, Insignia and the Founders will also be entitled to nominate one or two directors to the Board of Directors for so long as such stockholder owns at least 12.5%, in the case of two directors, or less than 12.5% but at least 5%, in the case of one director, of our issued and outstanding shares of common stock as of the closing of this offering.
 See "The reorganization of our corporate structure-Stockholders' agreement."

 Section 203 of the DGCL may affect the ability of an "interested stockholder" to engage in certain business combinations, for a period of three years following the time that the stockholder becomes an "interested stockholder."
 We intend to elect in our amended and restated certificate of incorporation not to be subject to Section 203 of the DGCL.
-Nevertheless, our amended and restated certificate of incorporation will contain provisions that have the same effect as Section 203 of the DGCL, except that they will provide that each of White Mountains, Insignia, and the Founders and their respective affiliates and transferees will not be deemed to be "interested stockholders," and accordingly will not be subject to such restrictions
+Nevertheless, our amended and restated certificate of incorporation will contain provisions that have the same effect as Section 203 of the DGCL, except that they will provide that each of White Mountains, Insignia, and the Founders and their respective affiliates and transferees will not be deemed to be "interested stockholders," and accordingly will not be subject to such restrictions.